Skip to content

 Import and export configuration

-After 2.5.5, we can also import and export the configured configuration set to facilitate rapid configuration migration.
+After 2.5.5, we can also import and export the configuration set to facilitate rapid configuration migration.

 Export configuration